margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## Do you have anyone in your life that has acted as a mentor to you?
+Have you ever helped someone else out in this way? ##
+Some individuals at EVERFI acted as signficcant mentors tome.
+The lead systems and data architect at EVERFI mentored me, believed in me, and gave me opportunities to work with the Engineering team.
+A woman on the marketing team was also someone with a vibrant attitude who I looked up to a lot.
+I have helped people in this way when yougner men have reacted out to ask about data science.

+## You have a child and you have written on piece of advice that will be carried in his/her pocket for life.
+What is that advice? ##
+There is a child within you first. she is innocent, free, light-hearted, and joyful.
+She has a good sense of humor, and she's quick to get back up and try new things.
+She loves to sing, and play music, and play with little ones. she also loves the sound of children playing.

+For my child, I hope she sees how much love there is for everyone around her.
+I hope she keeps her childlike sense of wonder and motherly love, and freedom to do what God leads her to do.
+I hope that she carries in her pocket the advice to not let the weight of the world, and human opinions touch her.
+I hope she proceeds with love each, and every day.

 ## Bullying ##
 Hello, Mr. Bully
 Remember me?